WaiveCar/Waivecar/src/views/site/faq.md

 You don't need keys to start the car, however if you need to lock the car DURING your rental, the keys are on a sensor in the glovebox!
 Just make sure you replace them when you're done.

 ### I've never driven an electric car.
 How many miles per charge do I get?
-Our Chevy Spark EVs have 80 miles per charge.
+Our Chevy Spark EVs have 50-70 miles per charge, depending on driving style.
+Our Hyundai Ioniqs have between 110-130 depending on driving style.

 ### What should I do if I'm running low on charge?
 Check the app for the closest fast charger, or download the app "Plugshare".
 Give us a call at 855-WAIVE55 if there is any confusion and we can direct you to one!